vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 his parents 52 Graves, or sepulchral mounds 246-250,

-at Lauriya Nagdadgarb resemble in many respects the mounds described 10 Srauta sūtras 254, clads or babcd bricks were employed a building mounds over charred bones of deceased persons 254. difference between g of godly people and of asaras 247-248, ground of, should not be visible from the village 248, height of, depended on the varna of persons whose asbes were to be buried 250, pegs of different biods of trees are fixed io different directions
+at Lauriya Nagdadgarb resemble in many respects the mounds described 10 Srauta sūtras 254, clads or babcd bricks were employed a building mounds over charred bones of deceased persons 254. difference between g of godly people and of asaras 247-248, ground of, should not be visible from the village 248, height of, depended on the varṇa of persons whose asbes were to be buried 250, pegs of different biods of trees are fixed io different directions

 860